 The Read JEDEC ID instruction is compatible with the JEDEC standard for SPI compatible serial memories that was adopted in 2003.
 The instruction is initiated by driving the /CS pin low and shifting the instruction code "9Fh" followed by 8 dummy clocks.
-The JEDEC assigned Manufacturer ID byte for Winbond (EFh) and two Device ID bytes are then shifted out on the falling edge of CLK with most significant bit (MSB) first as shown in Figure 6.
+The JEDEC assigned Manufacturer ID byte for Winbond (Efh) and two Device ID bytes are then shifted out on the falling edge of CLK with most significant bit (MSB) first as shown in Figure 12.
 For memory type and capacity values refer to Manufacturer and Device Identification table.

-Figure 6.
+Figure 12.
 Read JEDEC ID Instruction

-8.2.3 Read Status Register (0Fh / 05h)
+7.2.3 Read Status Register (0Fh / 05h)

 The Read Status Register instructions allow the 8-bit Status Registers to be read.
 The instruction is entered by driving /CS low and shifting the instruction code "0Fh or 05h" into the DI pin on the rising edge of CLK followed by an 8-bit Status Register Address.
-The status register bits are then shifted out on the DO pin at the falling edge of CLK with most significant bit (MSB) first as shown in Figure 7.
+The status register bits are then shifted out on the DO pin at the falling edge of CLK with most significant bit (MSB) first as shown in Figure 13.
 Refer to section 7.1-3 for Status Register descriptions.

-The Read Status Register instruction may be used at any time, even while a Program or Erase cycle is in progress.
+The Read Status Register instruction may be used at any time, even while a Program, Erase or Page Read cycle is in progress.
 This allows the BUSY status bit to be checked to determine when the cycle is complete and if the device can accept another instruction.
 The Status Register can be read continuously.
 The instruction is completed by driving /CS high.

-Figure 7.
+Figure 13.
 Read Status Register Instruction

-8.2.4 Write Status Register (1Fh / 01h)
+7.2.4 Write Status Register (1Fh / 01h)

 The Write Status Register instruction allows the Status Registers to be written.
-The writable Status Register bits include: SRP[1:0], TB, BP[3:0] and WP-E bit in Status Register-1; OTP-L, OTP-E, SR1-L, ECC-E and BUF bit in Status Register-2.
+The writable Status Register bits include: SRP[1:0], TB, BP[3:0] and WP-E bit in Status Register-1; OTP-L, OTP-E, SR1-L and ECC-E in Status Register-2, and feature bits in extended Internal ECC feature registers.
 All other Status Register bit locations are read-only and will not be affected by the Write Status Register instruction.

-To write the Status Register bits, the instruction is entered by driving /CS low, sending the instruction code "1Fh or 01h", followed by an 8-bit Status Register Address, and then writing the status register data byte as illustrated in Figure 8.
+To write the Status Register bits, the instruction is entered by driving /CS low, sending the instruction code "1Fh or 01h", followed by an 8-bit Status Register Address, and then writing the status register data byte as illustrated in Figure 14.